schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 In this chapter you will learn about:

-* How to create a custom blocks \(a function\)
+* How to create a custom blocks
-* How to give th
+* When to create a custom block
-* How to use them in the program
+* How to pass values to a a custom block as attributes

 ---

 At this point, in this mBot programming crash course, we have implemented all the functionality that we aimed for.
-The only problem is that we have ended up with quite a long program that is somehow both difficult to handle, when trying to order the instruction blocks, and also difficult to read, when we look at the instructions, trying to understand what the program does.
+The only problem is that we have ended up with quite a long program that is somehow both difficult to handle, when placing instruction blocks, and also difficult to read, when we look at the instructions, trying to understand what the program does.

 In this chapter we are going to see how we can simplify things by turning groups of instruction blocks into external functions that the main program can call by name.